Mixing Cocaine And Caffeine: Side Effects And Risks

 Medically Reviewed by Johnelle Smith, M.D.

 Cocaine and caffeine are often taken together, as much of the cocaine found on the street today is cut with caffeine.
-Both substances are, however, highly addictive and can increase your risk of developing an addiction or dependence to one or both drugs.
+Both substances are highly addictive and can increase your risk of developing an addiction or dependence on one or both drugs.

 ON THIS PAGE: